jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 red: make it fail
 #################################################################################

-I add a test for a float_
+I add a test for a :py:class:`float`

 .. code-block:: python